zHitz/collect-metrics/README.md

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+## OS Compatibility

+This project has been updated to support both Ubuntu and CentOS/RHEL-based distributions:

+- **Ubuntu/Debian**: Fully tested and supported
+- **CentOS/RHEL**: Fully tested and supported

+The deployment scripts automatically detect your operating system and apply the appropriate installation methods.

 ---
 Created with ❤️ by Hitz on March 12, 2025